Borel Degenerations of Arithmetically Cohen-Macaulay curves in P^3: Equations of families of ACM curves on a quadric

-In the previous subsections we have assumed monomials containg $s$ always to be smaller than those without $s$.
-Now we drop this asumption.
-We do not consider in detail all cases as in the previous subsections, but rather focus on what gives interesting limits.
-In this subsection we assume $t_0 > t_1 > t_2$.
+Until now we have assumed monomials containg $s$ always to be smaller than those without $s$.
+Now we drop this asumption but continue to assume $t_0 > t_1 > t_2$.
+Our aim is now to prove Theorem \ref{BorelThep2}.